Ben G. Davis: Research and career

 Research in the Davis laboratory has been funded by the Engineering and Physical Sciences Research Council, the Biotechnology and Biological Sciences Research Council, the Medical Research Council, UCB-Celltech, AstraZeneca, the European Union, GlaxoSmithKline, Cancer Research UK, the Wellcome Trust and the Royal Society.
-He has supervised numerous postdoctoral researchers and doctoral students to completion.

 Awards and honours

 Davis was elected a Fellow of the Royal Society in 2015.
 His certificate of election reads:

 Professor Davis is noted for his chemical interrogation and manipulation of biological systems, particularly those that hinge on carbohydrates and proteins.
 He has developed selective and benign bond forming strategies that have been applied to biology, allowing the construction of synthetic biomolecules and bioconjugates; the creation of synthetic cells and viruses; and in vivo chemistry.
 These have enabled associated mechanistic details of protein and sugar biology to be elucidated and exploited for biotechnological applications.

 In 2017, he was elected a Member of the Academia Europea and in 2019, he was elected a Fellow of the Academy of Medical Sciences.

 He was also a recipient of the Mullard Award from the Royal Society in 2005, the Philip Leverhulme Prize in 2002 and the Meldola Medal and Prize in 1999 from the Royal Society of Chemistry.
 He won the Whistler Award of the International Carbohydrate Organization in 2016.
 He also received the Davy Medal ("awarded for outstanding contributions in the field of chemistry") from the Royal Society in 2020.